 Shop Fabric Baskets

-7. Hold Off on Color-Coding Your Closets
+7. Hold Off On Color-Coding Your Closet

-8. Take Advantage of Every Inch of Your Bathroom
+8. Take Advantage of Every Bathroom Inch

 9. Weigh All Your Options

 Taking a trash bag to your closet is a great way to clear out the clutter.
 But as you go, start incorporating these thoughts into your process: “It’s important to find a reason why and a reason why not to throw out any item,” Lisa says.
 By looking at all sides of the problem as you go, you’re more likely to understand what it is you truly value and are less likely to let impulsive purchases sway you into overfilling your closet again.
 It’s not just about what brings you joy, but also about what makes sense practically.